ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 setting up ssh key based access.

-__1.__ Type the following `ssh` login command from a terminal application (see below), where the string `<user>` needs to be replaced by a user's account name.
+__1.__ Type the following `ssh` login command from a terminal application, where the `<username>` needs to be replaced by the actual account name of a user.
 The `<>` characters indicate a placeholder and need to be removed.
-Next press enter to execute the command.
+Next, press enter to execute the `ssh` command.

 ```sh
 ssh -X <username>@cluster.hpcc.ucr.edu